erisahasani/erisahasani.github.io/cv.md

 #### Publications and Preprints

 2023
-:   *On the critical $$p$$-Kirchhoff equation*.
-Erisa Hasani and Kanishka Perera.
-Topological Methods in Nonlinear Analysis, 2023. [arXiv](https://arxiv.org/abs/2108.05285)
+:   *On the critical $$p$$-Kirchhoff equation.
+Erisa Hasani, Kanishka Perera.
+Topological Methods in Nonlinear Analysis Vol. 61, Issue 1, (Jan 2023) , pgs 383-391.* [arXiv](https://arxiv.org/abs/2108.05285)

 2021
-:   *On the compactness threshold in the critical Kirchhoff equation*.
-Erisa Hasani and Kanishka Perera. *Journal of Discrete and Continuous Dynamical Systems, 2021.* [arXiv](https://arxiv.org/abs/2012.05317)
+:   *On the compactness threshold in the critical Kirchhoff equation.
+Erisa Hasani, Kanishka Perera.
+Journal of Discrete and Continuous Dynamical Systems, 2022.* [arXiv](https://arxiv.org/abs/2012.05317)

 #### Honors and Scholarships